arnodel/jsonstream/README.md

 ## JSONStream

-So far, this is a one weekend project...
+So far, this is a 3 weekend project...

 ## The `jsonstream` package